Slovenia in the Eurovision Song Contest: 2010s

-For the following two years, Slovenia was absent from the final with ManuElla and Omar Naber failing to qualify.
-However, in both 2018 and 2019 Slovenia qualified for the final twice in a row once again.
-Lea Sirk reached 22nd with "Hvala, ne!" and Zala Kralj & Gašper Šantl achieved fifteenth place with 105 points - the most points ever scored by Slovenia in a Eurovision final.
+2020s

 The successful result in 2019 provoked RTVSLO to expand their national final format.
 In 2020, EMA FREŠ was introduced as a pre-selection for the main EMA competition.
 The selection gives new and upcoming Slovenian artists a chance to promote themselves and fight for a place in EMA.
 Having won EMA 2020, Ana Soklič was due to represent Slovenia in the Eurovision Song Contest 2020 with "Voda".
 However, after the contest was cancelled due to the COVID-19 pandemic, RTVSLO internally selected her to represent Slovenia in 2021 with "Amen".
 She failed to qualify for the final, finishing in 13th place with 44 points.

-On 8 October 2021, Radiotelevizija Slovenija confirmed that both EMA FREŠ and EMA would return for the Slovenian selection for the Eurovision Song Contest 2022, with a revamped format from the first edition.
+On 8 October 2021, RTVSLO confirmed that both EMA FREŠ and EMA would return for the Slovenian selection for the Eurovision Song Contest 2022, with a revamped format from the first edition.
 On 19 February 2022, after a three month long process, it was determined that LPS would represent Slovenia at the Eurovision Song Contest 2022 in Turin, Italy.
 At the contest, LPS finished last with 15 points and failed to qualify from the first semi-final, lengthening Slovenia's absence from the final.
 It was later revealed that the band finished last in their semi-final, marking Slovenia's worst result at the contest in ten years.

 Following the poor result in 2022, RTVSLO considered withdrawing from the Eurovision Song Contest in 2023.
-However, after discussions with the Music Commission of the Programme Council, the broadcaster opted against a withdrawal, and confirmed its participation in the 2023 contest, to be held in Liverpool, on 15 September 2022.
-After the poor result in 2022, RTVSLO decided to change the selection format for the Slovenian entry, deciding to internally choose their act for only the third time.
+However, after discussions with the Music Commission of the Programme Council, the broadcaster opted against a withdrawal, and confirmed its participation in the 2023 contest, held in Liverpool, on 15 September 2022.
+After the poor result in 2022, RTVSLO decided to change both the selection format for the Slovenian entry, deciding to internally choose their act for only the third time and introducing Maša Kljun as the country's new head of delegation.
 On 8 December 2022, RTVSLO revealed that they had selected Joker Out to represent Slovenia in Liverpool, with their song "Carpe Diem" released on 4 February 2023, during a special presentation show 'Misija Liverpool' that celebrated 30 years of Slovenian participation in the Eurovision Song Contest.
+At the contest, Slovenia qualified for the final for the first time since 2019, finishing in fifth place in the second semi-final with 103 points.
+In the final, Slovenia placed 21st with 78 points, securing twelve points from both Serbia and Croatia in the jury vote and televote respectively.